Top of the page

 The doctor makes a few small cuts (incisions) above your child's ear.
-Then he or she drills a small hole in the side of the skull to get to your child's brain.
+Then the doctor drills a small hole in the side of the skull to get to your child's brain.
 The doctor puts a thin tube called a catheter through this hole into the fluid-filled area of the brain.

 Then the doctor makes another incision in your child's belly.
 A second catheter is gently pushed through this incision and under your child's skin and up through the chest and neck.
 The doctor then attaches the two catheters with a valve on the side or back of your child's head.
 Then the incisions are closed with stitches or staples.
 Both catheters and the valve are completely underneath the skin.

 After surgery, your child's neck or belly may be tender.
-But your child should not have much pain.
-His or her head may begin to get smaller right away.
+But there should not be much pain.
+You may notice the swelling of your child's head become less right away.

 The area around the stitches or staples may be tender for a week or so.
-If needed, the doctor will remove your child's stitches or staples 5 to 10 days after surgery.
+If needed, the doctor will remove your child's stitches or staples.

 The shunt won't limit your child's activities.
 There will be a lump on your child's head where the valve is.
-This lump may not show when your child's hair grows back.
-In some cases, the shunt cannot be felt underneath the skin.
+In some cases, the shunt can't be felt under the skin.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.